 Speaking of marketing, I was stunned to learn where the power actually lies.
 I had assumed that securing a traditional publishing deal was the key to getting in front of eyeballs.
 Nope.
 Even trad-pub authors bow to the ultimate gatekeeper: BookBub.

 For anyone needing an explanation, BookBub is a paid advertising platform that promotes discounted books to targeted readers.
-Securing a BookBub promo is the single most effective investment an author can make.
+Securing a BookBub promo is the single most effective investment an author can make (assuming you have a good cover and quality blurb).
 They are very expensive and hard to get, but also provide the best ROIs in the game.
 This is why authors go to great lengths to increase their chances.

 In fact, securing BookBub promos was the sole reason why I decided to abandon KDP Select and publish wide (make my books available everywhere).
 It’s a giant pain in the crack, but the potential returns are worth the effort.
 Which brings us to: